The Merchant's Guild

 Trade Route: (Prerequisite: 3+ events) You make good time when traveling to and from larger markets.
 This season, once per event, an Adventuring Party you join in the land game receives three extra movement points on their turn (forest and mountain hexes cost more movement points than plains), provided the start of their movement is on a hex with a Town or City.
 This does not stack with other land game movement benefits.

-(New!)
 Venture Insurance: (Prerequisite: 1+ Charitable Contributions tokens at Season Start) When others knock you down, you are uplifted by the community due to your good deeds.
-Once this Season, when you join an Adventuring Party and lose a best-of-three Exploration skirmish, the associated Faction recuperates all Gold Dragons invested in that Land Search in their coffers.
+Once this Season, when you join an Adventuring Party and lose an Exploration skirmish, the associated Faction recuperates all Gold Dragons invested in that Land Search in their coffers.
 The Merchant may recharge this Perk by spending a Charitable Contribution token.
 This Perk does not apply to Invasions.

 Most Important Reminders

 Both LARP Bleed and min/maxing are anathema to the Merchant's Guild-- it is designed to balance fun with Service to the LARP Adventures community.
-All Professions are meant to elevate the experience for this fun hobby we all share.
+All Professions are meant to elevate the experience for this fun hobby we share.

-While some of our characters are dastardly in-game, we come to it with mutual respect for every other character playing the game.
-Rivalries or enmity is encouraged, but only in-character.
-Separate the Player from the Character sometimes requires active management.
+• Separating the Player from the Character sometimes requires active management.
 Failure to do so will likely will result in kind reminders and then Organizer intervention.
-Excessive LARP Bleed or min/maxing does not have a place in the Guild.

-Happy dealings.
+Happy dealings!
 I look forward to seeing your own totally legitimate business!”

 – Trez Arrigo, Guildmaster